 (4) Any fees charged by the bank for the maintenance of the account shall be paid by the resident.

 G. Records of Resident Personal Funds.
-For all resident funds entrusted to [an assisted living program, the assisted living] a program, the licensee shall:
+For all resident funds entrusted to an assisted living program, the assisted living program, shall:

 (1) Maintain an individual record for each resident, which includes the following information for each transaction: